Anyone taking bets on the marketing buzzword of the year?

 - Personalization vs. personal relationships – Cory Treffiletti for Media Post

 - Master personalization for email, SMS messages and landing pages – Ben Pippenger for Salesforce

 - How to succeed at segmentation and personalization – Chris Goward for Wider Funnel

 - Three things you must do to master email personalization – Michelle Markelz for the American Marketing Association

-- 21 killer tools and apps specifically for ecommerce pros – Austin Brawner for Ecommerce Influence
+- 21 killer tools and apps specifically for eCommerce pros – Austin Brawner for Ecommerce Influence

 Why is this happening?

 Why the explosion in pursuits of personalised customer experiences?
-Ecommerce has been around over two decades.
+Ecommerce has been around for over two decades.
 Why is this the year ‘personalisation’ finds itself in the title of every second keynote presentation at every second digital marketing conference?

 We’re pretty comfortable with Jan Vels Jensen’s assertions in a recent piece he published for iMedia:

 “Perhaps this is a result of a hyper-competitive marketplace or the millennial mindset, which places emphasis on brand values and collaborative business relationships.